leeanneeagan/DreamDiary/README.md

 ---

-## 💫 Features
+##  Features

-- 🪄 User authentication (Signup / Login / Logout)
+-  User authentication (Signup / Login / Logout)
-- ☁️ Create and post messages (your dreams/goals)
+-  Create and post diary entries
-- 🌧️ Like, dislike, or delete posts
+-  Add, edit, or delete posts
-- 💬 View all users’ dreams in one collective board
+-  View all users’ dreams in one collective dream log
-- 🖼️ Responsive, modern UI with custom styling
+-  Responsive, modern UI with custom styling
-- 🔒 Passwords hashed and secured with bcrypt
+-  Passwords hashed and secured with bcrypt

 ---

-## 🚀 Getting Started
+##  Getting Started

 ### 1. Clone this repo
 ```bash